+Yet we tend to underestimate our own power and influence in shaping a better world.
 As a matter of fact, if the challenges we are currently experiencing are a product of past problematic behaviors, then we are also positively shaping the future of the planet with our current mindful decisions and restorative actions.
+That opens up one interesting path.

-Understanding the scope of the sustainability challenges, from the environmental and social perspective, can allow you to start noticing linkages, relationships and connections.
+Understanding the scope of the sustainability challenges, from the environmental and social perspective, allows us to start noticing linkages, relationships and connections.
 The other powerful path is in our emotions.
-When you allow yourself to connect from the heart with the reality of the news and find small ways to change your behavior, you might feel more present, and have a more fulfilling experience.
+When we allow ourselves to connect from the heart with the reality of the news and find small ways to change our behavior, we are more present and don't need to live with our divided selves.